-You can’t go wrong with a protein-based diet is the subject of today’s Fitness Friday.
+You can’t go wrong with A protein-based diet for Golf Fitness is the subject of today’s Fitness Friday.
 A Golf Video Blog with Mel Sole, Director of Instruction and Master Professional at the Mel Sole Golf School, located at Pawleys Plantation Golf and Country Club in Pawleys Island, SC.

 On Fridays we not only present tips ourselves that will help your game, but also curate articles from well know fitness instructors in the golfing industry.
 Nutrition and fitness go hand in glove, so don’t try and get your body in shape without a healthy diet as well.
 Rob Labritz for PGA.com give you some correct steps to go about this!

 “Pay attention to what you put in your body.”
 Surely you’ve heard that from your doctor countless times.
 Well, now you’re going to hear it from PGA Professional Rob Labritz.

 Emphasis on a protein-based diet for Golf Fitness.

 In this week’s installment of our “Become a complete golfer” series, Labritz is putting a major emphasis on nutrition.
 “Make smart choices,” he said.
 “You can’t go wrong with a protein-based diet.
 It must also include fruits and vegetables without a lot of sugary carbohydrates.
 You do need some carbohydrates for brain function, but you don’t need the kinds that are slathered in sugar.”